PANE: scalable and effective attributed network embedding: Introduction

-\algopt achieves effective and scalable ANE computation through three main contributions: a well-thought-out problem formulation based on a novel random walk model, a highly efficient solver, and non-trivial parallelization of the algorithm.
-Specifically, As presented in Section \ref{sec:objective}, \algopt formulates the ANE task as an optimization problem with the objective of approximating normalized multi-hop node-attribute affinity using node-attribute co-projections \cite{meng2019co,meng2020jointly}, guided by a shifted pairewise mutual information (SPMI) metric that is inspired by natural language processing techniques.
+\algo achieves effective and scalable ANE computation through four main contributions: (i) a well-thought-out problem formulation based on a novel random walk model, (ii) a highly efficient solver, (iii) non-trivial parallelization of the algorithm (\textit{i.e.}, \algoptp), and (iv) an effective attribute clustering technique capable of handling networks with a large attribute set (\textit{i.e.}, \newalg).
+Specifically, as presented in Section \ref{sec:objective}, \algo formulates the ANE task as an optimization problem with the objective of approximating normalized multi-hop node-attribute affinity using node-attribute co-projections \cite{meng2019co}, guided by a \textit{shifted} pairwise mutual information (SPMI) metric.
 The affinity between a given node-attribute pair is defined via a random walk model specifically adapted to attributed networks.
-Further, we incorporate edge direction information by defining separate forward and backward affinity, embeddings, and SPMI metrics.
-Solving this optimization problem is still immensely expensive with off-the-shelf algorithms, as it involves the joint factorization of two $O(n \cdot d)$-sized matrices, where $n$ and $d$ are the numbers of nodes and attributes in the input data, respectively.
-Thus, \algopt includes a novel solver with a key module that seeds the optimizer through a highly effective greedy algorithm, which drastically reduces the number of iterations till convergence.
-Finally, we devise non-trivial parallelization of the \algopt algorithm, to utilize modern multi-core CPUs without significantly compromising result utility.
-Extensive experiments, using 8 real datasets and comparing against 10 existing solutions, demonstrate that \algopt consistently obtains high-utility embeddings with superior prediction accuracy for attribute inference, link prediction and node classification, at a fraction of the cost compared to existing methods.
+Further, we incorporate edge direction information by defining separate {\it forward} and {\it backward} affinity, embeddings, and SPMI metrics.
+Solving this optimization problem is still immensely expensive with off-the-shelf algorithms as it involves the joint factorization of two $O(n \cdot d)$-sized matrices, where $n$ and $d$ are the numbers of nodes and attributes in the input data, respectively.
+Thus, \algo includes a novel solver with a key module that seeds the optimizer through a highly effective greedy algorithm, which drastically reduces the number of iterations till convergence.
+Further, we devise a non-trivial parallelization of the \algo algorithm that utilizes modern multi-core CPUs without significantly compromising the result utility.

+For networks with numerous attributes and/or node-attribute associations, the \newalg variant of the proposed solution exploits an effective attribute clustering algorithm that groups similar attributes into \textit{super attributes} to significantly reduce the computational overhead while retaining the high result quality of the obtained embeddings.
+Extensive experiments using 8 real datasets and comparing against 10 existing solutions demonstrate that \algo consistently obtains high-utility embeddings with superior prediction accuracy for attribute inference, link prediction and node classification, at a fraction of the cost compared to existing methods.